mobily-enterprises/hooked-api/README.md

 ## Event System

-In addition to hooks (which intercept and modify behavior of methors), Hooked API provides an event system for lifecycle notifications  to the API itself.
+In addition to hooks (which intercept and modify behavior of methods), Hooked API provides an event system for lifecycle notifications to the API itself.
 Events are simpler than hooks - they notify about system changes but cannot modify behavior or stop execution.

+> **Important**: Events are now properly awaited during API setup.
+When you call `await api.addScope()`, the method will wait for all `scope:added` event handlers to complete before returning.
+This ensures that critical setup work (like schema initialization) is completed before the scope is usable.

 ### Events vs Hooks